rust-lang/rust/src/doc/rustc-dev-guide/src/identifiers.md

 # Identifiers in the Compiler

-If you have read the few previous chapters, you now know that the `rustc` uses many different intermediate representations to perform different kinds of analysis.
+If you have read the few previous chapters, you now know that `rustc` uses many different intermediate representations to perform different kinds of analyses.
 However, like in every data structure, you need a way to traverse the structure and refer to other elements.
 In this chapter, you will find information on the different identifiers `rustc` uses for each intermediate representation.